bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 5. You can verify numbers from new sheet.
 This number matches the value of the cell you drilled through from.

 ## Acknowledgements

-* Author - NATD Cloud Engineering - Bangalore Hub (Aparana Gupta, Sushil Mule, Sakethvishnu D, Mitsu Mehta, Fabian Reginold, Srikrishna Kambar)
+* Author - NATD Cloud Engineering - Bangalore Analytics (Aparana Gupta, Sushil Mule, Sakethvishnu D, Mitsu Mehta, Fabian Reginold, Srikrishna Kambar)
+* Reviewed by - Ashish Jain, Product Management
 * Last Updated By/Date - Mitsu Mehta, Cloud Engineer, Aug 2020